-- 9.1.
-Suitability Hearings are convened by written order of the Master of the Training Ship to consider/adjudicate cases of a cadet who may, because of deficiencies in conduct or other performance aspects, be: - 9.2.
-Unsuitable for continuation on Summer Sea Term, - 9.3.
-Charged with an offense or offenses warranting formal procedures for which removal from SST could result. - 9.4.
-Suitability Panel may include, Master, Academic Rep., Officer, Cadet Leadership.
-The panels are facilitated by the Commandant staff. - 9.5.
+9.1.
+Suitability Hearings are convened by written order of the Master of the Training Ship to consider/adjudicate cases of a cadet who may, because of deficiencies in conduct or other performance aspects, be:

+- Unsuitable for continuation on Summer Sea Term, - Charged with an offense or offenses warranting formal procedures for which removal from SST could result. - Suitability Panel may include; faculty department head of requisite program, Ship operations requisite department head, At least one other faculty member, At least one other ship's officer and the member of cadet leadership. - Suitability Appeal Panel will include, Master, Superintendent, either Deputy Superintendent or Assistant Superintendent and/or the COO rep afloat.

+9.2.
 Any Cadet dismissed from Summer Sea Term due to conduct or disciplinary issues may result in the failure of Summer Sea Term.
 All monies and fees associated with Summer Sea Term will be forfeited.
 Any Cadet repatriated from Summer Sea Term may be charged the administrative cost and related expenses regardless of where the repatriation occurs.

-10. COVID PROTOCOLS
+10. PANDEMIC PROTOCOLS